THEMATIC EDUCATION

 The second page was used for listing learning interests and excursion ideas.

-Regular visits to the library and opportunity shops allowed her son to select books, DVDs, games, and craft materials that sparked his curiosity.
+Regular visits to the library and opportunity shops allowed her son to select books, DVDs, games,

 2. A Brainstorming Activity: